mxxii/yet-another-typescript-package-template/README.md

 Docs: <https://github.com/privatenumber/pkgroll>

 Yet to see how it holds up in more complicated cases.
+Waits for a PR to update a vulnerable dependency - doesn't instill confidence...

 ## Testing and benchmarking